-6. You won’t wake up one morning and know how to lead.
+6. You won’t wake up one morning and know how to lead

 From my own perspective, one of my earliest and biggest mistakes was thinking that learning to be a manager is like learning to ride a bike.

 You can’t just go to a management training seminar for two days, implement a couple of tricks and proclaim yourself a great manager.
-It seems so obvious now, but back then, I didn’t fully recognize or appreciate the ongoing effort that goes into being a good manager.
+It seems so obvious now, but back then, I didn’t fully recognise or appreciate the ongoing effort that goes into being a good manager.
 It requires practice, feedback and coaching from others.
 It requires being willing to ask for help and admit when you don’t have the answer.

 Most of all, it requires you to be humble and willing to try new things, making (and making up for) countless mistakes, accepting failure and challenges along the way.